-Northern Pass, a corporate partnership among power companies Northeast Utilities, PSNH and Hydro-Quebec, proposes to construct more than 1,500 towers on 187 miles of high-voltage transmission line from Canada through New Hampshire.
+Northern Pass, a corporate partnership between Eversource and Hydro-Quebec proposes to construct a 192-mile, high-voltage transmission line from Canada through New Hampshire.
 The project was introduced to the public in October 2010 as a private "merchant project" and shortly thereafter became one of the most controversial proposals the state has ever seen.
 More than 30 towns voted to oppose the project, thousands of individuals have expressed their opposition to the Department of Energy, and more than 8,000 people signed a petition urging Gov. Hassan to insist on burial of Northern Pass if it is ever built.

 • We must protect New Hampshire’s scenic values.
 The permanent protection of “places with special scenic beauty” has been part of our mission since 1901.
 Our work is partly responsible for the scenic landscapes that attract millions of tourists to our state every year and make tourism our second-largest industry providing tens of thousands of jobs.
 The route chosen for the Northern Pass will degrade this foundation resource and compromise the quality of life we leave to future generations.

 • We must safeguard our forests.
 The power line corridor and 90- to 135-foot-tall towers will permanently alter the lands they cross, fragmenting forests, disrupting wildlife habitat, disfiguring communities and lowering property values.

 • We must fight for the New Hampshire advantage.
 There is no clear long-term public benefit to New Hampshire from the Northern Pass project.
 As of today, most of the power will be exported to southern New England.
 No existing fossil fuel plant is slated for elimination as the result of Northern Pass, so our air quality will not significantly improve.
 As proposed, we would sacrifice our natural assets in order for a private corporation to reap the greatest profits possible.